🏁

 Only use any in exceptional cases.

 Type safety only works in our codebase.
-Validating runtime data is the responsibility of the services.
-If there is end-to-end type-safety, the Graph also plays a part.
+Validating runtime data is the responsibility of .
+If there is end-to-end type-safety, also plays a part.